Rigid Inclusions

 Installation of Rigid Inclusions

-Finite element modeling (FEM) will sometimes play a role in rigid inclusion design — especially when an LTP is used, as the interaction between the concrete column and the LTP is quite complex.
+Finite element modeling (FEM) will sometimes play a role in rigid inclusion design — especially when an LTP is used, as the interaction between the grouted column and the LTP is quite complex.
 The geotechnical team may use FEM to design the columns to provide the desired bearing pressure and meet settlement criteria, or to optimize the number of columns installed on a site and provide maximum cost-efficiency.

-Finally, scenarios exist in which rigid inclusions are installed in tandem with aggregate piers.
+Finally, scenarios exist in which rigid inclusions are designed in tandem with aggregate piers.
 This hybrid technique can be used where grouted columns are used in the zone or layer with the soft organic soils and then aggregate piers are used elsewhere.
 Another scenario for hybrid ground improvement would be to address different loading conditions across the site.
 For example, the columns of a multi-story building on soft soil may be supported by rigid inclusions to carry the higher load, while the floor slab (which isn’t as highly loaded) can be supported by aggregate piers.
 This can provide a more cost-effective solution than using rigid inclusions across the entire site.

 Rigid Inclusions Installation Video